pocomane/brewed-in-the-apocalypse/bita.md

 easily put it in place.
 ```

-In the forth and last step, you can tell the consequences of the action (
+In the forth and last step, you can add some details that makes the scene
-the __Make the worst happen__ and __Tell imminent troubles__ moves are described
+evolve ( the __Make the worst happen__ and __Tell imminent troubles__ moves are
-in the section about the other scenarist moves):
+described in the section about the other scenarist moves):

 - On success, if no outcome text is present or if the situation is not evolved
   enough, other than giving what the player was trying to obtain, make